mehrdad-mixtape/TetrisPy/README.md

     (venv) $ python3 tetris.py
     ```

+## Sound Effects:
+ - Sound effects are *.wav files and have **large** size.
+ 1. You can download the all sound effect from this <a href="https://drive.google.com/file/d/1QfO3Gv5QSvyZmKgrRNVax6bBWKC4jhJG/view?usp=sharing">link</a>:
+ 2. Create a directory on project path with name: `audios`
+ 3. Copy all sound effects to audios.

 ## Issus:
 I fixed many `Critical Bugs`, But maybe ... :)
 - I made it in ***5 days*** on my free time!
 Just for Fun.